F1-C0D3/MANETModel/README.md

 - Units representing flow bitrate (mbit...)
 - JFrame with GUI Features (Buttons?)
   - Adjust playground from text input fields for graph generation

+## Discussion:
+- Utilization as property of Links